 I love showcasing a live tree as part of our Christmas porch decor.
 This year, I “planted” ours in a vintage ice cream churn and decorated it with rustic ornaments.

-Here’s the scene when you walk up the steps to our porch.
+Here’s the scene when you walk up the front steps to our porch.
+The trees add such curb appeal.

 I always seem to use lanterns on our porch, and this year I put lots of them on display.

-I love this vignette, especially those miniature black lanterns that I turned into ornaments.
+I love this vignette, especially those miniature black lanterns that I turned into Christmas ornaments and the galvanized bucket.

 I bought them at the dollar store, thinking I might use them in a tablesetting.
 (And I still might.)
 But they were the perfect thing to dress us these little porch trees.